-These days, I work a Skype call product into many of my larger packages.
+These days, I work a Zoom call into many of my larger packages.
 Because I know that people who don’t love to write won’t want to email me three pages of their ideas.
-And I’m more than happy to have coffee over Skype.
+And I’m more than happy to have coffee over Zoom.
 I’ll even change into a proper top, and you won’t get to see my jim jam bottoms.
 (Can’t do that in a café!)

 This strategy allows me to assist a tonne more folk than I could do if I had to personally meet with everyone.

 When I set up my business, I purposefully left myself some time to upgrade my learning but also to work on what I call ‘love jobs’.
-This year, love jobbing has involved donating time to teach local women in business to communicate more effectively over social media, raffling off hours of myself to help thousands of dollars for the Harry Perkins Institute, rewriting website copy for a community group to raise funds for a public open space, consulting with a child protection start-up, and launching two website and social media platforms to tell the stories that need to be told.
+Since 2015, love jobbing has involved donating time to teach local women in business to communicate more effectively and write to sell, raffling off hours of myself to help thousands of dollars for the Harry Perkins Institute, rewriting website copy for multiple community groups to raise funds or entice sponsors, consulting with a child protection start-up, and donating hundreds of hours to online summits and conferences so women like me can write their way into goodness.